Season 1, Episode 34

 Lorne Brown:

-It’s neat that you’re saying this about taking care of yourself and the self-care because with conscious work consciousness, my understanding is about caring how you feel.
+It’s neat that you’re saying this about taking care of yourself and self-care because with conscious work consciousness, my understanding is about caring how you feel.
 It’s about having an incredible, loving relationship with self, which then allows you to have that with others.
-Is kind of what that’s been your experience and what you’re sharing here today?
+Is it kind of what that’s been your experience and what you’re sharing here today?

 Alexa Bowditch: